OneMoreSummer/academic-kickstart/content/post/questioning-the-underdog-hypothesis-1/index.md

 Does maturation, as well as Relative Age Effect (RAE), play a role in rates of junior/senior transition and reaching the top of a sport?

-When does tan underdog effect begin?
+When does the underdog effect begin?
 Is it relative to RAE levels?

 What level of RAE, if any, is required to optimise an underdog effect?